dreadlocked/Drupalgeddon2/README.md

 - Sometimes, websites may redirect to another path where Drupal exists (such as `30x` responses).
 Solution: Make sure you are using the correct Drupal path.
 - Drupal v7.x - If `/user/password` form is disabled, maybe you should find another form, but remember to change the exploit.
 Solution: `form_id` parameter will change depending on the form used to exploit the vulnerability.
+- If you cannot write a shell using drupalgeddon2.rb, use do-not-use.rb, this script doesn't write a shell to disk, and allows you to use whatever php method you want.

 - - -